Measuring collective diffusion properties by counting particles in boxes

-We propose to use a novel approach to measure collective diffusion properties experimentally and numerically by investigating the statistics of particle number counts $N(t)$ in virtual observation boxes at equilibrium (Fig.~\ref{fig:intro}-d).
-The number $N(t)$ fluctuates due to particles diffusively entering and exiting a box (Fig.\ref{fig:intro}-e).
+Here, we establish a novel approach to measure collective diffusion coefficients experimentally and numerically by investigating the statistics of particle number counts $N(t)$ in virtual observation boxes at equilibrium (Fig.~\ref{fig:intro}-d).
+The number $N(t)$ fluctuates due to particles diffusively entering and exiting a box (Fig.~\ref{fig:intro}-e).
 For small observation boxes, fluctuations are dominated by individual particle motion.
-Large observation boxes sense collective motion since fluctuations occur due to the motion of groups of particles.
-This idea, termed the ``Countoscope'', was proposed recently by some of us to probe self diffusion, yet its potential to probe collective diffusion is not conclusively explored~\cite{mackay2024countoscope}.
-For example, among collective properties, are fluctuating counts indeed sensitive to $\Dcoll$?
-Can we build a workflow and understand best practices to extract $\Dcoll$ from experimental data?
-And how do fluctuating counts compare with existing methods to measure collective properties?
+Large observation boxes sense collective motion since fluctuations also reflect the relaxation of transient groups of particles.
+In both cases, relaxation of fluctuations is linked to a characteristic time scale $T(L)$, which shows a non-trivial dependence on the size of the square box $L$.
+From this time scale, a length scale dependent diffusion coefficient has been defined, $D(L) \sim L^2/T(L)$, which is sensitive to $D_{\rm self}$ for small length scales, $D(L\rightarrow 0) = D_{\rm self}$, and to collective diffusion at large length scales $D(L \rightarrow\infty) = \Dcoll$.
+This idea, termed the ``Countoscope'' (Sec.~\ref{sec:countoscope intro}), was proposed recently by some of us to probe self diffusion, yet its potential to probe collective diffusion coefficients has not been conclusively explored~\cite{mackay2024countoscope}.
+In this work, we determine best analysis practices and discuss perspectives to optimize this measurement (Sec. \ref{sec:countoscope to measure collective diffusion properties}).
+We compare our results with dynamic structure factor approaches, and find Fourier techniques yield inaccurate long-range collective measurements because of the non-periodic nature of an experimental image.
+In contrast, counting exploits finite images by paving the space with finite virtual observation boxes (Sec.~\ref{sec:comparison to fourier}).
+Finally, we discuss how our methodology could provide further insights into the collective properties of suspensions (Sec. \ref{sec:discussion and conclusion}).